 A decade ago, the concept of supply chain transparency was rarely mentioned, yet today it is demanded across a broad spectrum of companies and industries.
 Supply chain transparency refers to the requirement of a company to be aware of and understand what is happening further up the supply chain, and to communicate that information both internally and externally.

 Customers are increasingly well-informed.
-They want to understand where the products they are buying come from, where ingredients and materials are sourced, the conditions in which they are produced, the labour used and even the carbon footprint and ethical practices followed.
+They want to understand where the products they are buying come from, where ingredients and materials are sourced, the conditions under which they are produced, the labour used and even the carbon footprint and ethical practices followed.

 As the demand for supply chain transparency has increased, so has the reputational risk for companies.
 It is essential that these key messages are handled with the utmost care; a translation misstep could prove to be incredibly costly.